SummerS-tars/Practice_ICS/1_ClassNote/5_MachineLevelProgramRepresentation.md

 firstly,
 here we care about here is the shared characteristics of them

-to implement the concept of process in machine level
+to implement the concept of procedure in machine level
 here are some important attributes to handle:

 1. **transfer control**(传递控制)